Introduction

 There were 2.6 million F&B trade and serving enterprises in the EU in 2020: 265,000 wholesalers, 851,000 retailers, and 1.5 million F&B serving enterprises.
 They employed a total of 15.7 million people, generated €2.5 trillion in revenue, and added €400 billion in value.

-With such important numbers and influence, it is a high priority of the EU’s “Farm to Fork Strategy” to seek collaboration from these companies on a variety of health and issues, such as reformulating food goods by healthy diet and decreasing pollution.
+With such important numbers and influence, it is a high priority of the EU’s “Farm to Fork Strategy” to seek collaboration from these companies on a variety of health and sustainability issues, such as reformulating food goods by healthy diet guidelines and decreasing pollution.

 Figure 3: Structure of wholesaling, retailing, and serving of food and beverage in EU in 2020 in percentages.
 Source: Eurostat